emmanuelarayedupin/BreastCancerDataAnalysis/README.md

 - Descriptive statistics of the data.
 - Visualizations showing trends in total samples, breast samples, and positive breast cancer cases over the years.

+## Statistical Analysis
+The correlation between Total Breast Samples and Positive Breast Cancers is calculated using Pearson correlation.

+**Results:**
+- Correlation: `value`
+- P-value: `value`

+The results indicate the strength and significance of the relationship between the total breast samples and positive breast cancer cases.

 ## Visualizations